 - Diversified, Long Lived Reserve Base.
 Lomak has compiled a diversified group of predictable, long lived properties.
-The Company's oil and gas a reserve life index in excess of 13 years.
+The Company's oil and gas reserves are attributable to 7,280 producing wells that have a reserve life index in excess of 13 years.
 The reserves are concentrated in seven basins and are geographically and geologically diversified.